Forklore/polypong/README.md

 # Polypong
 Polypong is a browser based multiplayer Pong game.
-It's implemented with canvas, websockets, node.js and coffee.script
+It's implemented with canvas, websockets, node.js, CoffeeScript, chocolate bars and cookies.

 ## Developers
 Game kindly developed for you by